yandex-cloud/geesefs/README.md

 * does not support locking
 * `ctime`, `atime` is always the same as `mtime`

-In addition to the items above, the following are supportable but not yet implemented:
+In addition to the items above:
-* creating files larger than 1TB
+* default file size limit is 1.03 TB, achieved by splitting the file into 1000x 5MB parts, 1000x 25 MB parts and 8000x 125 MB parts.
+You can change part sizes, but AWS's own limit is anyway 5 TB.

 # Stability